disguise-one/hap-encoder-adobe-cc/README.md

 Please consult the User Guide, which can be found [here](doc/user_guide/README.md).

+# Support

+Users can contact happlugin@disguise.one for support.

 # Development

 The following information is for developers who wish to contribute to the project, and is not for users of the plugin.